kryptokrona/kryptokrona-docs/api/daemon-json-rpc-api.md

 # Daemon JSON RPC API

-Daemon JSON RPC is a HTTP server which provides JSON 2.0 RPC interface for Block Explorer management.
+Daemon JSON RPC is a HTTP server which provides JSON 2.0 RPC interface for intearcting with Daemon and Block Explorer.

 Currently we support the following official client bindings: